Alleged Forgery: Court Admits Ozekhome, Another to N10m Bail Each

 As part of the conditions for bail, Justice Oji, ordered the defendants to provide one surety each, who must own landed property in the FCT, adding that defendants must deposit their international passports with the court.

-Taking into consideration the fact that the proceedings took place on Friday, Justice Oji held that the defendants can go to their houses should they be unable to meet the bail conditions, but must return on Monday to do so, failing which they would be sent to prison.
+Taking into consideration the fact that the proceedings took place yesterday, Justice Oji held that the defendants can go to their houses should they be unable to meet the bail conditions, but must return on Monday to do so, failing which they would be sent to prison.

 Recall that the federal government had on Tuesday filed fresh forgery charge against the senior lawyer, Ponfa Useni (aka Tali Shani) and a former minister in the military era, General Jeremiah Useni (now deceased).

-The 12 count charge was filed barely few hours the earlier one filed by the Independent Corrupt Practices and other related offences Commission (ICPC), last month was withdrawn.
+The 12-count charge was filed barely a few hours after the earlier one filed by the Independent Corrupt Practices and other related offences Commission (ICPC), last month was withdrawn.

 In count six, Ozekhome, was accused of abetting “the commission of an offence to wit: personation of one Tali Shani by Ponfa Useni who with such assumed false character made and executed with you as a party, an Irrevocable Power of Attorney dated May 30, 2020 to facilitate your claim of a property lying, being and situate at No. 79 Randall Avenue, London NW2, United Kingdom and you thereby committed an offence contrary to sections 83, 84 of the Penal Code Law, 2009 and punishable under section 179 of the same Law.